A quick look at the Barista Express Impress

 I hope you find these tips helpful and, if you’d like to dive deeper, you may consider our espresso and latte art home barista workshops.
 Happy brewing!

-P.S.
-If you enjoyed reading this, you might find this blogpost here interesting too – Barista Express Impress vs Barista Pro
+And, if you enjoyed reading this article, you might find the one here interesting too – Barista Express Impress vs Barista Pro

 Previous